Home Away From Home: An International Student Guide to Reno-Tahoe

 Wells Avenue District

-The historic Wells Avenue district is the most neighborhood-like of all the areas mentioned thus far — and one that is experiencing the most change with the opening of new apartment complexes and shops, such as the Reno Public Market.
-The result is an exciting (and mostly affordable) mix of Reno old and new, which attracts many post-grads to the area.
+The historic Wells Avenue district is the most neighborhood-like of all the areas mentioned thus far — and one that is experiencing the most change with the opening of new apartment complexes and shops, such as the city’s Public Market.
+The result is an exciting (and mostly affordable) mix of old and new, which attracts many post-grads to the area.

-Reno is proud of its Hispanic and Latinx roots and Wells Avenue is home to many businesses and restaurants that represent the culture.
+The region is proud of its Hispanic and Latinx roots and Wells Avenue is home to many businesses and restaurants that represent the culture.
 If you come through the Wells District, make sure to stop for an aqua fresca or street tacos.
 You can also enjoy many other food, dessert, and locally brewed coffee options in the Wells area.

 Sparks